Chomenor/cmod-server-template/README.md

 Download the cMod engine alpha [release](https://github.com/Chomenor/cmod-engine-alpha/releases/tag/latest) and extract the dedicated server binary `cmod.ded.x64` to this directory.

-Edit the `run.sh` file and change the EF_MAPDB line to the following (adjust the path if your location of the serverdata directory is different).
+Edit the `servers/main/run.sh` file and change the EF_MAPDB line to the following (adjust the path if your location of the serverdata directory is different).

 ```
-EF_MAPDB="$EF_BASEPATH/../cmod-map-loader/output/data/serverdata"
+EF_MAPDB="$EF_SERVER_DIR/../../../cmod-map-loader/output/data/serverdata"
 ```

 Commit the changes in git.